1. Zhangye Danxia landform in Gansu, China

 The cave lies beneath the Mendenhall Glacier and it melts as you walk through it.

-The tabletop mountains are considered some of the oldest geological formations on Earth, dating back to roughly 2 billion years ago.
-The mountain also serves as a triple border for Brazil, Guyana, and Venezuela.
+The incredible tabletop mountains are some of the oldest geological formations on the planet, dating back about 2 billion years ago.
+This was also part of the inspiration for Paradise Falls in Disney’s UP.

 9. Ancient Region of Anatolia in Cappadocia, Turkey